tonethar/IGME-230-GDD-Master/notes/web-apps-10.md

 ## I. Overview
 Reading and writing data to and from the Internet, whether to/from your own server, or by working with a cloud service like Firebase, is a BIG topic.

-In this course, we are just going to scratch the surface and work with the "read only" web, in this case, by utilizing a web service to search for and display animated GIFs.
+In this course, we are just going to scratch the surface and work with the "read only" Web, in this case, by utilizing a web service to search for and display animated GIFs.

 ## II.
 What is a Web Service?